Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Is False

-Passes through its activation only if the plugged in boolean equals `false`.
+Passes through its activation only if the plugged-in boolean equals `false`.

 **See also:**